"Top 10" List of Secure Computing Tips

 Tip #1 - You are a target to hackers

-- Keeping campus computing resources secure is everyone's responsibility.
+- Cybersecurity is everyone's responsibility.

 - By following the tips below and remaining vigilant, you are doing your part to protect yourself and others.

-Tip #2 - Keep software up to date
+Tip #2 - Keep software up-to-date

 Installing software updates for your operating system and programs is critical.
 Always install the latest security updates for your devices: